cozy/cozy-controller/doc/service.md

 ### 9. It benefits from Cozy authentication and permissions

-It's obvious that services should be benefit from the authentication mechanisms used by Cozy-Proxy.
+It's obvious that services should benefit from the authentication mechanisms used by Cozy-Proxy.
 For the permissions, it's more complicated.
 Currently, they are used in cozy-data-system and are tied to the DocTypes in CouchDB documents.
 I think we should generalize permissions.